Understanding Your Delivery Ticket

 6. Phone: These are the first two phone numbers we have on file for this specific delivery location.

 7. Date Last: These are the last three delivery dates followed by the number of gallons (or cylinders) on those respective dates.
 This information helps our drivers and route planners to accurately plan your next delivery.

-8. Map/Zone: This is useful information for our drivers to plan our their routes day to day.
+8. Map/Zone: This is useful information for our drivers to plan their routes day-to-day.
 This is an internal message.

 10. Ticket No.: This is the delivery ticket/invoice number for this specific delivery.

 11. Delivery Date: This section will be filled in by hand by the propane delivery driver at the time of the delivery.